lemrey/sdk-nrf/samples/nrf9160/lwm2m_carrier/provisioning.rst

 Pre-programming the certificates
 ================================

-The certificates are typically stored in the modem and read by the application.
+The certificates are typically stored in the modem.
 The LwM2M carrier sample writes the certificates to the modem if they are not already present.
 Alternatively, you can also write the certificates beforehand using the :ref:`at_client_sample` sample.